patmood/pocketbase-typegen/README.md

 ## Quickstart

-`npx pocketbase-typegen --db ./pb_data/data.db --out pocketbase-types.ts`
+`npx pocketbase-typegen --url https://myproject.pockethost.io --email admin@myproject.com --password 'secr3tp@ssword!'`

 This will produce types for all your PocketBase collections to use in your frontend typescript codebase.